GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 1.2.1 Updates**
-- Changed: instances of int32 and int64 to int32_t and int64_t respectively; mostly for Linux compilation
-- Changed: readme to reflect Godot 3 release

-**Version 1.2.0 Updates**
+**Version 1.3.0 Updates**
-- Added: Remote Storage functionality for Steam Cloud, thanks to **marcelofg55**
+- Added: getNumberOfCurrentPlayers, thanks to marcelofg55
-- Added: new functions to documentation
+- Added: leaderboard_uploaded and number_of_current_players callbacks, thanks to marcelofg55
-- Changed: SCsub file to include "no-pie" fix for Ubuntu 16.10 and higher
+- Changed: signals in godotsteam.h with CCallback instead of SteamCallback

 Quick How-To
 ----------